|What are the values I need to set in my links?|

 Finally, email as a protocol is not 100% reliable.
 Most ISPs reckon to lose about 1 in 100 emails simply because of down-time on their mail or DNS servers.
 Some errors will mean that a message will be queued for up to five days but others will result in it being dropped immediately.

-I do not recommend Comcast.net's mail service.
-It has been consistently unreliable recently, particularly at busy times.
+I do not recommend Yahoo and Comcast.net's mail services.
+They have been consistently unreliable recently, particularly at busy times.
 By contrast, the other major mail services like Hotmail, Gmail, AOL, etc. generally seem to be much better these days.

 The error message means you have a syntax problem in your links, usually when they are made with a hyperlink.
 Look at the source code in your browser.
 Common problems are: